younghans/HighSeas/README.md

 # [PlayHighSeas.com](https://playhighseas.com) - Pirate MMO

-A Pirate MMO built with ThreeJS where you sail the seas, discover islands, pillage loot, harvest resources, build, and more.
+A Pirate MMO built with ThreeJS where you pillage the seas, discover islands, harvest resources, upgrade your ship, and more.

 ## Features